Everything You Need to Know about Edema

 Edema can be a sign of many different conditions, from circulation problems to digestive or kidney issues, which is why it is important to see a specialist.

-Edema is the constant retention of fluids in the peritoneum (a membrane that covers the organs located in the abdominal and chest area).
-This symptom is really common in the upper part of the body, but with certain diseases it can sometimes occur in the ankles, wrists, or even the neck.
-Learn more about edema below!
+Edema is the constant retention of fluids in the peritoneum.
+This is a membrane that covers the organs located in the abdominal and chest area.
+This symptom is really common in the upper part of the body.
+However, with certain diseases it can sometimes occur in the ankles, wrists, or even the neck.

 Edema, an important warning sign

-- Teas that reduce fluid retention
+Read more: Teas that reduce fluid retention

 It is also related to fatal conditions such as heart and kidney failure, which are two of the main causes of edema.
 This symptom requires immediate attention since if it is left unattended it can result in death.